I had never seen trauma until I looked into the eyes of that little 5-year-old Rohingya boy.

 “My uncle smuggled English books into our village.
 That’s how I learned.
 My father is an Imam.
 He fled to Malaysia.
 We took the boat from Myanmar to meet him in Malaysia, but now we are here.
 I don’t know what to do.”

 Over the next few days, we started to talk more.
 He shared a bit more about how he came to Thailand, but didn’t share much.
 Lucky for you, I’m writing this blog 8 years later, so I can tell you exactly how they arrived.
 But it took me about 5 years to figure out the full story.
-I actually wrote a children’s book about it.
-Relationships and trust-building takes time.
-Don’t ever take it for granted.
-While I can’t share all the details due to privacy, here is what I can share:
+I wrote a children’s book about it.
+While I can’t share all the details, here is what I can share:

 Siphul, along with about 100 other passengers, paid traffickers to take them from Rakhine State, Myanmar, to Kuala Lumpur, Malaysia.
 Most of them had family members already living in KL who had asked to reunite with them.

-I can’t get into details, but it’s safe to say that they had spent around 3 months on this boat.
-Little food and little fresh water — a few people died and were thrown overboard.
-My friend mentioned this several times.
+It’s safe to say that they had spent around quite some time on this boat.
+Little food and little fresh water — a few people died.

-They were supposed to arrive in Malaysia, but the traffickers dropped them off at a small island in Thailand territory, leaving them to die.
+They were supposed to arrive in Malaysia, but the traffickers dropped them off at a small island in Thailand territory.

 They waited for 3 days without food or water, but were eventually rescued by the Thai navy.
 The Thai navy took the refugees and put the women and children (12 years and under) to a temporary shelter in Phang Nga, and they put the men at a detention center in Ranong, Thailand.